Updated:

 Co. purchased the

-MEC.
+engines, patterns, jigs, and patents.
 BGEC continued producing the

-the 1920's.
-Benjamin J. Middleditch died May 22, 1916.
+cooled version of the stationary style engines.
+Benjamin J. Middleditch died May 22, 1916 at the age of 57.

 Patent # 926,892 shows that John Peterson & Frederick O. Peterson designed the